Offline mode

 Testing as a Routine, Not a Crisis

-This normalization matters.
-It reframes HIV from something that stops your life cold, like the moment Jerry West described, to something that can be addressed calmly, privately, and proactively.
+This is important, as it changes the nature of HIV from something that will stop your life cold, like the moment that Jerry West described, to something that is approached in a calm and controlled manner.

 FAQs

-1. Why did Magic Johnson’s HIV announcement hit people so hard back then?
+1. Why did Magic Johnson's HIV news create a shockwave among people at the time?

-3. Has HIV really changed that much since the early 90s?
+3. Has the disease really changed as much as people say since the early 90s?

-4. Why do people still put off HIV testing even now?
+4. Why do people still procrastinate about getting an HIV test done, even today?

-5. Is testing at home really as reliable as people say?
+5. Is the home test for HIV as reliable as people say?

 6. How soon after a possible exposure should someone test?